 Aaron held his peace.

-4 Moses called Mishael and Elzaphan, the sons of Uzziel the uncle of Aaron, and said to them, “Draw near, carry your brothers from before the sanctuary out of the camp.”
-5 So they came near, and carried them in their tunics out of the camp, as Moses had said.
+4 Moses called Mishael and Elzaphan, the sons of Uzziel the uncle of Aaron and said to them, “Draw near.
+Carry your cousins from before the sanctuary, away from the camp.”
+5 So they came near and carried them in their tunics out of the camp, as Moses had said.

-6 Moses said to Aaron, and to Eleazar and to Ithamar, his sons, “Do not let the hair of your heads go loose, and do not tear your clothes, so that you do not die, and so that he will not be angry with all the congregation; but let your brothers, the whole house of Israel, mourn the burning which the Lord has kindled.
-7 You shall not go out from the door of the Tent of Meeting, lest you die; for the anointing oil of the Lord is on you.”
+6 Moses said to Aaron, and to Eleazar and Ithamar, his sons, “Do not let the hair of your heads go loose and do not tear your clothes so that you do not die and so that he will not be angry with the entire congregation, but let your brothers, the whole house of Israel, mourn the burning which the Lord has kindled.
+7 You shall not go out from the door of the Tent of Meeting, lest you die, for the anointing oil of the Lord is on you.”